 10. Pay your respects at Gupt Bhimashankar

-As the name suggests, this place stays hidden from the eyes of many who visit Bhimashankar reserve.
-It is essentially the place of origin of river Bhima, where the water of the river swirls with a ferocious force over a Shivalinga placed on a stone ledge a long time ago.
+As the name suggests, this place stays hidden from the eyes of many who visit the Bhimashankar reserve.
+It is essentially the place of origin of the river Bhima, where the water of the river swirls with a ferocious force over a Shivalinga placed on a stone ledge a long time ago.
 This Shivalinga is, in fact, said to have been discovered here itself, a fact that draws pilgrims to this site in large numbers.

 Bhimashankar Wildlife Sanctuary Accommodation Options

-There are a number of budget hotels and resorts near Bhimashankar that offer all basic amenities, comfort, good food, and an enjoyable stay to travelers.
+There are a number of budget hotels and resorts near Bhimashankar that offer all basic amenities, comfort, good food, and an enjoyable stay to travellers.
 Some of the nearest and best options have been listed below:

 1. Blue Mormon Jungle Holiday Resort

-Named after the rare Blue Mormon butterfly that can be seen in these hills, the Blue Mormon Jungle Holiday Resort is a clean and comfortable accommodation option for travelers wanting to soak in the natural goodness of the forest reserve and hills around on their trip to Bhimashankar.
+Named after the rare Blue Mormon butterfly that can be seen in these hills, the Blue Mormon Jungle Holiday Resort is a clean and comfortable accommodation option for travellers wanting to soak in the natural goodness of the forest reserve and hills around on their trip to Bhimashankar.
 Among the best Bhimashankar Wildlife Sanctuary resorts, this property is located in Sahyadri Hills near the reserve, providing visitors unlimited access to the natural beauty around.
-Some of the services offered here include dining hall, seminar hall for business events, and various types of rooms for staying like bungalows, cottages, suites, and more.
+Some of the services offered here include a dining hall, seminar hall for business events, and various types of rooms for staying like bungalows, cottages, suites, and more.